 Get all of the steps here.

-Consider this a dual purpose craft — it gets rid of fall leaves and it’s an easy front porch decoration.
-Amazon’s Jack Skellington lawn bags will look pretty cool around your porch.
+Consider this one of our Halloween front porch ideas as a dual-purpose craft — it gets rid of fall leaves and it’s an easy front porch decoration.
+Amazon’s Halloween lawn and leaf bags will look pretty cool around your porch.

 29. Turn milk or juice jugs into illuminated ghosts.